chayoz/Bell-Canada-Test/README.md

 The application provides the following features:
 - Create Ticket Page: Includes a form with all the fields mendatory in order to submit the ticket.
 - View Tickets: Shows all the tickets saved in the database.
 Includes a filter at the top with all the requested filters.
+- Chart Page: Generates a bar chart based on the amount of tickets each project has.

 ## Tech Stack